-The Company has entered various option agreements on exploration projects in South America during the 4 years, collectively known as the San Juan project, Argentina and the Chanape project, Peru.
-The Company and has secured financing to fund the next phase of exploration at these projects, which includes drilling in both Argentina and Peru.
+The Company has entered various option agreements on exploration projects in South America during the 4 years, collectively known as the San Francisco project, Argentina.
+The Company recently closed a financing to fund the next phase of exploration at these projects.

-The Company has completed the Phase I and Phase II exploration at the San Francisco project, as described in the Company's 43-101.
-The Company is now conducting a third phase exploration program to advance the project and to ensure contractual commitments and requirements of the Option Agreements are met.
-This third phase program includes drilling on identified breccia targets, follow up of mineralization intersected in the first and second phase drill holes and a field mapping and sampling program that is expected to take 24 months.
+The Company has completed the Phase I, Phase II and Phase III exploration at the San Francisco project, as described in the Company's 43-101.
+The Company is now conducting further exploration to advance the project and to ensure contractual commitments and the requirements of the Option Agreements are met.
+The current exploration program is expected to take 24 months and includes drilling at identified breccia and vein targets, as well as follow-up of surface mineralization identified in the last field mapping and sampling program.